Yaroster/Masser/README.md

 - **Forums & Messaging:** Engage with the community and stay connected.
 - **Skin/Cloak Customization:** Express your style with personalized appearances.
 - **User Guide & Administration Tools:** Resources for both players and server admins.
-- **TeamSpeak Integration:** Enhanced voice communication for players.
+- **Discord Integration:** Enhanced voice communication for players.
 - **Multilingual Interface:** Welcoming players from around the globe.

 ## A Look Back at Turkraft